All Episodes

 So they're proposing the fair tax.

-Because the current income tax system is weighted very heavily to punish the upper middle class.
+I think the idea has some merit because the current income tax system is weighted very heavily to punish the upper middle class.

-Low income people don't pay any income taxes at all.
+Low-income people don't pay any income taxes at all.

 The income tax rate really doesn't even kick into 20 until $20,000.